image: Maria Jerez Quintana - BLOB (c) Leontien Allemeersch

 Diversity* enriches us and helps us grow.
 This is especially important in the arts.
 In true diversity, perspectives that deviate from the social norm are also heard and included equally.
 But that doesn’t happen by itself.

 We see diversity as a precondition for sustainable cohesion, a driver of innovation, and necessary for broad social support for the arts.
-Which is why this latest call under “A Fair New Idea?!” is in search of ideas and proposals that can strengthen diversity within our arts field.
+Which is why this latest call under “A Fair New Idea?!” went in search of ideas and proposals that can strengthen diversity within our arts field.

 dealing with topics such as: